 - The entity is not a United States person (refer definition of United States person below). - The entity is not a financial institution.
 Please refer to the section 'What is meant by a Financial Institution under FATCA' for further information. - Less than 50 percent of the entity's gross income for the preceding calendar year is passive income.
 Please refer to the section 'What is meant by Passive Income' for further information. - Less than 50 percent of the assets held by the entity are assets that produce or are held for the production of passive income (calculated as a weighted average of the percentage of passive assets measured quarterly).
-The value of the entity's assets is determined based on the fair market value or book value of the assets hat is reflected on the entity's balance sheet (as determined under either a U.S. or an international financial accounting standard).
+The value of the entity's assets is determined based on the fair market value or book value of the assets that is reflected on the entity's balance sheet (as determined under either a U.S. or an international financial accounting standard).

-HSBC is not able to provide tax advice in respect of this
+HSBC is not able to provide tax advice in respect of this process.
+If you need further support you should visit the IRS website or contact a professional tax advisor.

-process.
 United States person